syedaffan18/research/afiniti/README.md

 The Build folder has all the yaml files, which you need to build your cluster

 kubectl create -f <YAML_FILE> will create yaml files.
 Alternatively, you can kubectl apply -f <YAML_FILE>

+MYSQL:

+Access the mysql service's cluster IP and port.
+Tunnel it using kubectl port-forward <MYSQL_POD> <SYS_AVAILABLE_IB>:3306 to access it using a local mysql client like Workbench

+Create secrets for user, database, and password using

+kubectl create secret generic db-credentials --from-literal=mysql-user='root' --from-literal=mysql-database='afiniti' --from-literal=mysql-root-password='Test1234'

 ```